damianburrin/HiFive-PythonSandbox/README.md

 **Conclusion**
 I do hope this get users of HiFives back up and running.
 I hope that the BBC, Tynker and the many developers do not ask for me to remove this material and I will try to support as many HiFive users as I can to make there devices usable for the future.

-I provide this only with the intent to help to users out there and for no commercial or personal gain.
+I provide this only with the intent to help users out there and for no commercial or personal gain.
 If you find this helpful feel free to buy me a coffee or drop me a message

 https://www.buymeacoffee.com/damianburrC